|

 My revisionist method

-[Essay adapted from the address of May 29, 2000 to the 13th IHR Conference in Irvine, California.
-Published in The Journal of Historical Review, vol. 21, no. 2 (March-April 2002, p.
+[Essay adapted from the talk of May 29, 2000 at the 13th IHR Conference in Irvine, California.
+Published in the Journal of Historical Review, vol. 21, no. 2 (March-April 2002, p.
 7-14]

 I’m not accustomed to receiving compliments and congratulations in my country, douce France.[1]
 Only a few days ago, in Le Figaro [May 26, 2000], one Gérard Slama wrote that I was “the past master at the art of blackmailing scientific truth.”
 Recently, on the front page of Le Monde des lettres [March 24, 2000], I read the following characterisation of me by Pierre Vidal-Naquet[2]: “In the presence of the lie, of which Faurisson is the purest expression, one feels a kind of peculiarly philosophical giddiness.”
 I hope that you will not feel giddy.

 Yet there is also good news from France, in particular, the publication of a book by a young lady named Valérie Igounet.
-Her Histoire du négationnisme en France [3], which is seven hundred pages long, grew out of a doctoral thesis.
+Her Histoire du négationnisme en France[3], which is seven hundred pages long, grew out of a doctoral thesis.
 It is totally against us revisionists – but we are quoted so often that one could say the book is a good introduction for a layman who would like to know what revisionists have to say.
 Perhaps she should be prosecuted for that.

 The book ends with an astonishing interview with Holocaust researcher Jean-Claude Pressac.
 As you know, he is the darling of the Klarsfelds, Pierre Vidal-Naquet, and their like.
 But what is he saying here?
 Surprisingly enough, he seems to be more or less abandoning exterminationism.
 Pressac states that the exterminationist position is “rotten” [in French, pourri].
 “There are too many lies” – not Jewish lies, according to Pressac, but Communist lies.
 He asks, “Can things be put right?,” and answers: “It is too late.”
 Pressac declares that there is no longer any future for the “official certainties.”